LucaPreddi/RT1Assignment1/README.md

     R.motors[0].m1.power = 0
 ```
 ### turn() ###
-The turn functions permits the robot to turn where he is without having a linear velocity, indeed the robot is perfectly "stuck" in the point in the space he has even if he rotates.
+The `turn()` functions permits the robot to turn where he is without having a linear velocity, indeed the robot is perfectly "stuck" in the point in the space he has even if he rotates.
 - Arguments
-  - Speed, the amount of angular velocity that we want our robot to assume.
+  - `speed`, the amount of angular velocity that we want our robot to assume.
-  - Seconds, the amount of seconds we want out robot to turn.
+  - `seconds`, the amount of seconds we want out robot to turn.
 - Returns
   - None.
 - Code